 .....finding ways to USE peroxide that provide benefits for ourselves, our homes, our families and others... and benefits for animals and our world.

 Whatever we use hydrogen peroxide for, let’s keep it fun, creative and joyful – in that spirit of non-toxic growthful life and health for water, animals, plants, and housecleaning…..

-My website is just starting out, so there are many topics yet to add.
 I apologize if the topic you are looking for is not here yet.
 Please come back and visit again....

 Our newsletter will keep you up to date on new pages added, plus some Adventures you can try at home: